amphib24/Mitm-detection/dns-spoofing-analysis/README.md

    - Two suspicious DNS responses were identified:
        - Packet 1124: has a Source IP of 192.168.10.55 with a TTL of 30 seconds
        - Packet 2239: has a Source IP of 192.168.10.55 with a TTL of 25 seconds
-   - These responses originated from an unexpected internal host rather than the legitimate DNS resolver of 8.8.8.8 and had significatly lower TTL values.
-The combination of DNS responses from an unathorized source, abnormally low TTL values, and targeting of the corp-login.acme-corp.local domain, strongly suggests DNS spoofing activity within the network, where DNS responses are being manipulated to redirect traffi to an attacker-controlled system.
+   - These responses originated from an unexpected internal host rather than the legitimate DNS resolver of 8.8.8.8 and had significantly lower TTL values.
+The combination of DNS responses from an unauthorized source, abnormally low TTL values, and targeting of the corp-login.acme-corp.local domain, strongly suggests DNS spoofing activity within the network, where DNS responses are being manipulated to redirect traffic to an attacker-controlled system.

 <img width="1858" height="852" alt="_malicious_ip_results" src="https://github.com/user-attachments/assets/f059002e-6d06-4705-958b-c321c7cf7470" />